Radiotherapy treatment for cancer can cause some general side effects, such as tiredness and sore skin.

 Radiotherapy makes the hair fall out in the treatment area.
 It won't cause hair to fall out in other parts of your body.

-Your hair might grow back a few weeks after treatment ends, if it's unlikely to your doctor should tell you this before treatment.
+Your hair might grow back a few weeks after treatment ends.
+If it's unlikely to your doctor should tell you this before you start treatment.

 Other side effects